-Patient pathways and specialists' day to day work:
+Patient pathways and specialists' day-to-day work

-In their day to day work specialists in dental public health provide systems leadership to the NHS, commissioning organisations, national and local government, social care, education providers, local dental networks, other professional organisations and the community and voluntary sector.
-An understanding of clinical dentistry as well as the regulations that apply to dentistry, public health and social care services allows them to identify opportunities for innovation in care pathways and service commissioning.
-They will assess population health needs, the availability of resources and advise on options to address any gaps identified in service provision.
-This may involve the critical evaluation of existing service provision and subsequent re-organisation to improve standards.
+In their day-to-day work, specialists in dental public health provide systems leadership to the NHS, commissioning organisations, national and local government, social care, education providers, local dental networks, other professional organisations and the community and voluntary

 Specialists are also involved in health protection at a number of levels, from the protection of individuals attending for dental care, to the protection of the public from infectious diseases and other threats to public health.
-The dental public health specialists' skills may be used to advise on reorientation of the dental workforce to address health protection issues in times of crisis, for example establishment and safe provision of urgent dental care during a pandemic.
+The dental public health specialists' skills may be used to advise on reorientation of the dental workforce to address health protection issues in times of crisis, for example the establishment and safe provision of urgent dental care during a pandemic.

-How the specialty improves the oral health of patients and the population:
+How the specialty improves the oral health of patients and the population